calvinchengx/hashgraphSDKspinner/README.md

-# hashgraphSDKgradle
+# hashgraphSDKspinner

-Gradle version of hashgraph SDK
+Spin up a hashgraph private network in one of three modes:

+- local
+- container (Docker)
+- virtual machine (Vagrant/Virtualbox)

-Stripped down version of the Swirlds SDK.
+Also comes with a stripped down version of the Swirlds SDK.
 Featuring:

-- Gradle build (instead of Maven)
+- Gradle build (instead of Maven).
+Built with Gradle/IntelliJ IDE in mind
 - simplified project structure - focus on state and application
-- copy and paste generated .jar into official Swirls SDK
-- experiments with Google protobuf for state storage
+- Google protobuf for state storage and messaging

-Focus on designing your Main class and State class.
-Built with Gradle/IntelliJ IDE in mind.
+- telnet interface to nodes

 Simply provide a reference to the official SDK.